 Assist the employer in establishing itself as a vendor for VR.

-Complete the VR OJT Worksheet, with the customer and the employer's representative, recording all required information on the form.
+Complete the VR1609, On-the-Job Training Worksheet, with the customer and the employer's representative, recording all required information on the form.
 As the form is being completed, the VR counselor, customer, and employer negotiate the stipulations of the OJT.
-It is the responsibility of the VR counselor to ensure the VR OJT Worksheet is accurately completed.
+It is the responsibility of the VR counselor to ensure the VR VR1609 is accurately completed.

-Ensure that the information collected on the VR OJT Worksheetis entered into the service authorizations completely and accurately.
+Ensure that the information collected on the VR VR1609 is entered into the service authorizations completely and accurately.
 Ensure that the service authorization establishes the specifications, expectations, goals, and cost of OJT, and lists the outcomes and documentation required for payment.

 Review the service authorization with the employer to ensure the business understands all the specifications outlined, including, but not limited to, the goals of the customer's training, the invoice process, the documentation requirement, and the fees paid for service.